Email marketing

 Origin stories

 That’s the most obvious storytelling technique that helps to humanize your brand.
-It is perfectly suitable for welcome emails.
+It is perfectly suitable for welcome emails because new subscribers are still learning who you are.
 Show what drove you to create the company and the brand.
 This story will also help to show your morals and values, and differentiate your company from competitors.

 Storytelling Email Example by Tuft&Needle